Gary Harkins: Greenock Morton

 Having negotiated a release from his contract at Ayr United after only a year, in June 2017 Harkins subsequently signed a one-year deal for Scottish Championship side, Greenock Morton on 7 June 2017.

 He made his debut for the club, starting a match and played 66 minutes before being substituted, in a 1–0 win against Berwick Rangers in the group stage of the Scottish League Cup.
-In a follow-up match against Queen’s Park, Harkins scored the winning penalty after the match ended in a 2–2 draw.
+In a follow-up match against Queen's Park, Harkins scored the winning penalty after the match ended in a 2–2 draw.
 However, in a match against Motherwell, he received a straight red card for a foul on Craig Tanner, as Greenock Morton loss 4–0.
 After serving a two match suspension, Harkins made his return to the first team, coming on as a 76th-minute substitute, in a 4–1 win against St Mirren.
 Since returning from suspension, he became a first team regular for the club, playing in the midfield position.
 On 9 September 2017, Harkins scored his first goal for Greenock Morton, scoring a free –kick, in a 3–2 win against Dunfermline Athletic.
 He later scored five more goals for the club by the end of 2017.
 Harkins then scored two more goals for Greenock Morton in the second half of the season.
 After missing one match due to a knock, he returned to the starting line–up, in a 1–1 draw against Dundee United on 31 March 2018.
-On the last game of the season, Harkins captained the club, starting the whole game, in a 3–1 loss against Inverness Caledonian Thistle.
+In the last game of the season, Harkins captained the club, starting the whole game, in a 3–1 loss against Inverness Caledonian Thistle.
 At the end of the 2017–18 season, he made forty–one appearances and scoring eight times in all competitions for Greenock Morton.